brunomendola/querity/README.md

 ### Testing locally

-Run `jekyll serve` in the root of the project and then open http://localhost:4000 in your web browser.
+Run `jekyll serve --baseurl /` in the root of the project and then open http://localhost:4000 in your web browser.